Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Context manager
 ****************

-If you use the context manager, primitives created in that context will automatically use that session.
+The context manager automatically opens a session for you.
+A session is started when the first primitive job in this context manager starts (not when it is queued).
+Primitives created in the context automatically use that session.
 Example:

 .. code-block:: python